 Dr Dionysia Katelouzou, King's College London

 Professor Alexander Türk, King' s College London (Course Director)

 , King's College London

 Group size and composition

-The size of the summer course group is variable, the last years the course was fully booked with a maximum number of 50 students.
+The size of the summer course group is variable, we aim to have a maximum of 35 students.
 Students come together from the UK and continental Europe with occasional visitors from overseas continents.
 The student group ranges from recent graduates to experienced practitioners, a variety that is also reflected in the age range.
 The diversity of the group composition has always proved to be a very fruitful basis for the exchange of ideas and experiences, and everyone will leave the course with new contacts or even new friends.

-In this case it might be preferable for you to book your own accommodation.
-Here are just some of the numerous websites you could browse, however we cannot vouch for the accommodation advertised on these sites - it is your responsibility to ensure you are satisfied with the service offered.
+Student accommodation is central, basic and affordable, for example rooms do not have airconditioning.
+However, it is not to everyone's taste, so if you may want to explore other options.
+There are numerous websites that offer alternative accommodation.
+Below are just some you could browse, however we cannot vouch for the accommodation advertised on these sites - it is your responsibility to ensure you are satisfied with the service offered.

 London Bed and Breakfast Agency